kevinresol/filelock/README.md

 ## Targets

-At the moment only Python, Java, NodeJS & PHP.
+At the moment only C++, Python, Java, NodeJS & PHP.
 But should be extendable to other targets.

 ## Usage